RhizomaticRatio/functional-connectivity-fmri/README.md

 This project is a step-by-step walkthrough of how I analyzed a single-subject fMRI dataset to compute **ROI-based and network-based functional connectivity**.
 It documents the full analysis pipeline — from preprocessed BOLD data to time series extraction, connectivity matrices, and visual interpretation.

 >  This notebook was part of my personal learning journey to understand how brain regions interact functionally using real fMRI data.
+I have uploaded both PDF and .ipynb versions since rendering .ipynb here could be demanding if you are not running it locally.
+You can view it as PDF file here.

 ## Dataset Description